Beyond the Pitch

 Create a startup culture where every single employee has the mindset and capacity to aggressively tackle every challenge as if it was the only one on the plate and then, once one challenge is completed, tackling the next thing with every bit as much ferocity.
 You want every employee waking up every day saying (and believing), “I can’t wait to take on the next challenge.

-Engage the founding team in a deliberate exercise to hone in on core values.
+Engage the founding team in a deliberate exercise to hone in on mission statement and core values.

 Every person connected with a startup has an impact on what the culture becomes.